ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise02.md

 ## Validation

-When you are finished with all tasks, make sure all required services (see [Required Services](#required-services)) and the exercise validation UI is up and running (if not, execute `exercise-validation/build-and-run-validation-ui.sh`) and then navigate to `http://localhost:5001` (**it is important to start from this page, because it will determine which version you are working on**).
+When you are finished with all tasks, make sure all required services (see [Required Services](#required-services)) and the exercise validation UI is up and running (if not, execute `exercise-validation/build-and-run-validation-ui.sh`) and then navigate to `http://localhost:5001`.
 Click on `Exercise 02` and then on `Start Validation`.
 If every check is successful (`status: true`), pause your stopwatch and notify an experiment admin for the manual validation part and to write down your time.